KargoGlobal/code-review/README.md

 const a = process(x);
 const b = loadResults(a);
 ```
-* Watch out for overusage of 3rd party libraries such as LoDash.
+* Watch out for overuse of 3rd party libraries such as Lodash for JavaScript.
 You can probably cover 90% of your use cases with the most common functions like `_.map` and `_.each`.
 If you had to scour their documentation to find some underused function, then consider that every other developer will also waste precious time doing so.
-* Don't forget about built in language functions and regular old for loops.
+* Don't forget about built in language functions and regular old `for` loops.
 Sometimes developers will write 3 sequential Lodash function calls, when a single regular loop will do the job.

 ### Duplicate Code & Long Files
 * Follow the 3 strike rule - if code is duplicated more than two times in a repository, it's best to recommend some refactoring so we're  reusing existing code rather than recycling.
 * If a file is getting so long that you start losing track of what's going on in it, now's a good time to suggest some new patterns to break up the code into smaller pieces.
 * Don't try to solve problems that don't yet exist.
-It's great to be forward thinking and plan for possible future requirements, but not at the cost of adding complexity, longer code review times, and higher potential for bugs.
-Solve the immediate problem first and then we'll worry about abstracting or scaling when we need to.
+It's great to be forward thinking and plan for possible future requirements, but not at the cost of adding complexity, longer code review times, and a higher potential for bugs.
+Solve the immediate problem first, and work with the team to plan larger refactoring or abstracting in future sprints.

 # Advanced